Who holds the funds in a 1031 exchange?

 Can I complete a 1031 exchange by acquiring a property through a limited liability company (LLC), and if so, what are the tax implications and requirements for ensuring the exchange qualifies for tax deferral under Section 1031 of the Internal Revenue Code?

-What are the specific timeframes and deadlines that must be adhered to in order to successfully complete a 1031 exchange, ensuring compliance with IRS regulations and maintaining the tax-deferred status of the transaction?
+What specific documentation and forms are required to successfully complete a 1031 exchange, ensuring compliance with IRS regulations and facilitating a smooth transaction?